SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Methods

 \paragraph{\textsc{\ours}.} \textsc{\ours} generates building block-level reaction graphs and coordinates.
 Each molecule is represented by a triple \((X,E,C)\) where \(X\in\{0,1\}^{N\times|\mathcal B|+1}\) encodes the sequence of building‑block identities, \(E\in\{0,1\}^{N\times N\times|\mathcal R|V_{\max}^{2}+2}\) labels the coupling reaction (and centers) between every building block pair, and \(C\in\mathbb R^{N\times M\times 3}\) stores all atomic coordinates.
 We detail the parameterization of graphs $(X, E)$ in \cref{fragrep}.
 Training combines two diffusion schemes: 1) a \textbf{discrete absorbing process} on \((X,E)\) using the categorical forward kernel of~\citet{sahoo2024simpleeffectivemaskeddiffusion}, and 2) a \textbf{continuous, visibility‑aware process} on \(C\) whose endpoints are (i) a rototranslationally‑aligned isotropic Gaussian and (ii) a re-centered ground truth, considering all "visible" atoms in the prior (see \Cref{sec:noising-scheme}).
-The code is available at~\url{https://github.com/andreirekesh/SynCoGen}.
+For an intuitive schematic and description of the training procedure, see \cref{app:workflow}.